xma711/notebook/machine_learning/neural_network/README.md

 -----------------------

 Let's say we want 2 hidden nodes (h1 and h2) and one bias node in the 2nd layer, we just add them and shift the output node to 3rd layer.
-H1 and the 2 input nodes and bias form sth similar to the basic architecture: h1 = sigmoid (w1 x1 + w2 x2 + b1).
+H1 and the 2 input nodes and bias form something similar to the basic architecture: h1 = sigmoid (w1 x1 + w2 x2 + b1).
 Similarly for h2: h2 = sigmoid (w3 x1 + w4 x2 + b1).
 (we may need to name the weights in a more systematic way; but let's do it this way now for simplicity.)
 From hidden nodes to the output node, the equation is yi = sigmoid( w5 h1 + w6 h2 + b2), which can be unrolled to be a much longer equation linking up yi and xi.